Sense of Place Training

 Group of people standing outdoors, holding notebooks, participating in a singing or reading activity during daylight hours.

-For nearly two decades, Erica has offered seminars, workshops, and professional learning experiences for educators working in schools, parks, museums, and community settings.
+Erica has offered seminars, workshops, and professional learning experiences for educators working in schools, parks, museums, and community settings across the country. .

 Prior Training and Conferences